JuanmaSchenone/pig-game/README.md

 # pig-game
 Dice game.
-Reach 50 pts rolling the dice to win. (vanilla js)
+Roll the dice and reach 50 pts to win. (vanilla js)